cl-/AngryPlanets/README.md

 })

-Short Overview for Global Judging Nomination for the NASA International Space Apps Challenge
+Short Overview for Global Judging Nomination for NASA International Space Apps Challenge
 ---------------
 What is Gravity?